 You can also strike a standing pose first, so that the rest will be easier to do.
 You can find the tutorial on standing poses in my previous article.

-2. Follow with the offhand arm.
-In martial arts we call it "offhand," but in layman’s terms it is the arm holding the shield or any back-up weapon.
+Follow with the offhand arm.
+In martial arts we call it "offhand," but in layman’s terms, it is the arm holding the shield or any back-up weapon.
 I'm referring to the arm that isn't the figure's main fighting arm.

 Voila, my suit is now ready to brawl!
-By doing this pose, it looks less toyish and more like a model kit.
-You just gave the gunpla personality!
+By doing this pose, the gunpla looks less toyish and more like a model kit.
+You just gave it personality!